sitevision/envision/packages/envision-docs/src/pages/components/cards.md

 A Card may have a header, a body and a footer: `.env-card__header`, `.env-card__body`, `.env-card__footer`.

-No matter source order, header will always display first and footer last.
+No matter HTML source order, header will always display first and footer last.
 The footer will always stick to the bottom of the Card.
 Inside a Cardholder, if the Card needs to stretch vertically, the body of the Card will be the element that stretches.